AL-MARID/webhunter/README.md

 After the scan is complete, the results will be saved in a JSON file named scan_<target_domain>_<timestamp>.json and in the webhunter_scans.db database.

-License
+## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Contributing